 mHealth is the usage of mobile information and communication technologies for improving healthcare.
 It is used in various healthcare purposes such as electronic payments, information system, health promotion and illness prevention, and training and supervision.
-The global mhealth market is growing at a significant rate, due to mounting access of smartphones, tablets, and other mobile platforms, and escalating emphasis on patient-centric healthcare delivery.
+The global mhealth market is growing at a significant rate, due to mounting access to smartphones, tablets, and other mobile platforms, and escalating emphasis on patient-centric healthcare delivery.

 Different product and services such as connected medical devices, mhealth services, and mhealth apps contributed to the mhealth market size.
 The market has witnessed a high demand for connected medical devices due to the mounting occurrence of lifestyle associated diseases and lifestyle associated diseases.